joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 ## SEO spam is changing my habits {#seo-spam-is-changing-my-habits}

-I was using more niche technologies for a few years and came back to find that Google is not as helpful anymore as it once was for mainstream technologies.
+I was surprised when I started using Python after years of more niche technologies.
+Google was not as helpful anymore as it once was for mainstream technologies.

 With OCaml and ReasonML, I was getting used to jumping straight into the source code upon encountering a very specific issue.
 The chance of someone encountering the same issue with the same exotic tech stack _and_ posting about it online was too low to even try.
-Yet, Googling OCaml language constructs was still efficient and it took me seconds to find good answers, usually in the documentation of a bigger library.
-I kept using Google like a cheat sheet.
+Yet, Googling OCaml language constructs was still efficient and it took me seconds to find good answers.
+Hits were usually in documentations of a bigger libraries or frameworks.
+I kept using Google like a programming language cheat sheet.

 I started using [Django](http://localhost:1313/tags/django/) for a new project, which is a Python web framework that [has a lot of eyes on it](https://github.com/django/django/stargazers).
 I had to ditch Google as a cheat sheet replacement.
 In fact, I had to ditch Google as a long-term memory replacement.